2011 Irish general election: Opinion polls

-Election
+Results

+Counting began at 09:00 on 26 February, and the result was known in broad terms the following day.
+The tabulation of votes concluded with the election of Seán Kyne to the final seat in Galway West on the morning of 2 March.

 The election result was a catastrophe for Fianna Fáil.
 The party emerged with its lowest-ever vote, 17 per cent, and its smallest presence in the Dáil, 20 TDs.
 Its decline of 58 seats was the largest ever in a Dáil election.
 Of the six sitting cabinet ministers who stood for re-election, three – Pat Carey, Mary Coughlan and Mary Hanafin – lost their seats.
-Coughlan's defeat was described as Ireland's Portillo moment by The Guardian.
+Coughlan's defeat was described as Ireland's "Portillo moment" by The Guardian.
 Another four former ministers were defeated, including former deputy leader Mary O'Rourke and the former Ceann Comhairle John O'Donoghue.

 Pat Carey speaks to Newstalk at the RDS count centre.
 Of six outgoing Fianna Fáil ministers who contested the election, three lost their seats, including Carey.

 What was left of Fianna Fáil's parliamentary ranks contained few obvious prospects for the future.
-It returned no female TDs, and its only representative in Dublin was the outgoing Minister for Finance, Brian Lenihan, who died from cancer three months after the election.
-The party's vote collapsed almost everywhere and among every social group; it fared relatively well in Micheál Martin's hometown of Cork, where its share nevertheless fell by 18 points.
-Fianna Fáil's internal transfer rate was historically low: where applicable, only 58 per cent of the party's votes were distributed to other party candidates, contradicting the popular narrative that what remained of its support base consisted of loyalists.
+It returned no female TDs; its only representative in Dublin was the outgoing Minister for Finance, Brian Lenihan, who died from cancer three months after the election.
+The party's vote collapsed almost everywhere and among every social group.
+Fianna Fáil's internal transfer rate was historically low, contradicting the popular narrative that its remaining support base consisted of party loyalists.

 Fine Gael became the largest party in the Dáil for the first time in its history, electing 76 TDs with 36 per cent of the vote.
 It was eight seats short of a majority.
-The party won four out of five in Enda Kenny's constituency of Mayo, something no party had done before in a five-seater.
+The party won four seats in Enda Kenny's constituency of Mayo, something no party had done before in a five-seater.
 Kenny won the largest first-preference vote in the country.
 Having lacked a TD in thirteen constituencies when Kenny became leader in 2002, the party now had a presence everywhere except Dublin North-West.
 Its vote in Dublin had more than doubled since 2002.
 Although 76 seats was a record for the party, its vote share fell short of the 39 per cent won in November 1982.
 Three Fine Gael TDs lost their seats to rivals from their own party.